 5. Limit for filing expired

-How you can avert medical billing claim denials
+How can you avert medical billing claim denials?

-Make use of self-regulating predictive analytics to flag possible denials and deal with them before claims are submitted.
+Use automated predictive analytics to flag possible denials and deal with them before claims are submitted.